ADHD is a behavioural disorder with three key aspects, inattention, hyperactivity, and impulsivity.

 Attention-Deficit/Hyperactivity Disorder (ADHD) is a common childhood neurodevelopmental disorder, affecting 5 – 7% of school-aged children.1 Given that many children with ADHD experience difficulty paying attention and managing impulsive behaviors, it is not surprising that children with ADHD often struggle with basic tasks, such as schoolwork, daily routines, and social interactions.

-This conference focusses on assessment and diagnosis in children with neurodevelopmental problems, and is delivered by ACAMH’s Neurodevelopmental Special Interest Group (SIG).
 Neurodevelopmental disorders are a neglected area of mental health practice, little mentioned in recent government policy documents.
-The evidence base is strong in theory but often hard to put into practice at the […]
+The evidence base is strong in theory but often hard to put into practice at the front line.
+This conference looks at addressing this.

 Earlier this year, Professor Michael Thomas and colleagues compiled an Annual Research Review for the JCPP, highlighting the contributions that neuroscience can make to understanding learning and classroom teaching.
 Here, we summarise their main findings, the current challenges to the field and the future of educational neuroscience.